eaufavor/laDNSp/README.md

 ### Why
 laDNSp picks the fastest DNS resolver and the fastest server from the resolved IP addresses.

-For DNS lookup, laDNSp sends simultaneous DNS requests to multiple DNS resolvers and wait for the first response.
-It replies to users the first response but also records the rest responses for further refinement.
+When resolving IP addresses, laDNSp sends simultaneous DNS requests to multiple DNS resolvers and waits for the first response.
+It replies to users the first response and also records the rest responses for further refinement.
 Users always get the fastest DNS responses.

-laDNSp measures and caches the fastest IP if a domain name resolves to multiple IP addresses.
+Then, laDNSp measures and caches the fastest IP when a domain name is resolved to multiple IP addresses.
 When users lookup a cached domain name, laDNSp returns the fastest IP for that domain name instantly.
 Therefore, users are directed to the fastest server.

 ### How to use
 1. Install laDNSp on your computer or in your local network.